 Florianopolis is often said to have the most stunning beaches in all of Brazil.
 While Rio has the most famous, the beaches here are lined with large rocks, lush greenery, and white sands.
 Tourists often come here to enjoy the local watersports, as well as hiking and paragliding.

-Ouro Preto is a well preserved historic town that once was essential to the gold rush in Brazil.
-Now, the town is an idyllic destination where you take step back in time and explore history.
+Ouro Preto is a well-preserved historic town that once was essential to the gold rush in Brazil.
+Now, the town is an idyllic destination where you take a step back in time and explore history.
 With cobblestone streets and old churches, tourists flock to see this historic destination.

 Points of Interest